Best TVs of 2024 tested: top OLEDs, Mini-LEDs and QLEDs for December

 But, while you wait, the Samsung QN900D is a fantastic all-around performer that harnesses the power of artificial intelligence for better upscaling and color accuracy.
 In our tests, the QN900D's Delta-E measurement (a metric that tracks how close to 'perfect' a TV's colors are and where lower is better) was a 1.8413.
 That's OLED levels of color accuracy, and there's no tradeoff in brightness.
 We measured a maximum brightness of 2,338 nits in Movie mode, with even higher levels of brightness in Dynamic...not that we recommend watching content in Dynamic mode.

-So why isn't it higher on the list?
-For starters, it's just incredibly expensive.
-Because of its price and advanced feature set, it's not something I recommend to friends and family, and I really only recommend it to the most discerning cinephiles who have both the space and critical eye to appreciate the picture.
+Because of its price and advanced feature set, however, it's not something I recommend to friends and family, and I really only recommend it to the most discerning cinephiles who have both the space and critical eye to appreciate the picture.
+(One way of potentially bringing the price down is by checking out our Samsung discount codes to see if you can save yourself some money.)

 Design: The Samsung QN900D is another example of Samsung's Infinity Display at work.
 You'll barely notice the bezels once content starts playing, and the pedestal design helps to make the QN900D look every bit as futuristic as the picture.
 I especially appreciate its 6.2.4-channel system that delivers an immersive audio experience without the help of any external speakers.
 In terms of ports, all the essentials are here (all HDMI 2.1, of course) and they all connect in a neat orderly fashion to the OneConnect Box.
 Five stars on design.